-The following table sets forth information regarding Common Stock options and an unvested restricted stock award issued during the fiscal year ended December 31, 2022 and during the period from December 31, 2023 to the date of this Annual Report; there were no stock options or unvested stock awards issued during the year ended December 31, 2023 that have not vested:
+The following table sets forth information regarding Common Stock options and an unvested restricted stock award issued during fiscal years ended December 31, 2023 and 2022 and the period since December 31, 2023 through March 31, 2024; there were no stock options or unvested stock awards issued during the year ended December 31, 2023 that have not vested:

-Date Nature of Offering Shares Issued To Number of Shares Subject to Stock Options Issued or Restricted Stock Awards Issued Exercise Price Purpose February 3, 2022 Grant of stock option (1) Two non-executive employees 60,000 \$6.67 Employee option awards February 3, 2022 Grant of stock option (1) Chief Financial Officer 60,000 \$6.67 Employee option award December 12, 2022 Grant of stock option (1) One non-executive employee 5,000 \$5.12 Employee option award January 15, 2024 Grant of RSA (2) Chief Financial Officer 7,500 Not applicable Employee RSA
+Date Nature of Offering Shares Issued To Number of Shares Subject to Stock Options Issued Exercise Purpose ~ (1) Employee option February 3, 2022 Stock options (1) Two non-executive employees 60,000 \$6.67 award February 3, 2022 Stock option (1) Former Chief Financial Officer 60,000 \$6.67 Option award December 12, 2022 Stock option (1) Employee Option One non-executive employee 5,000 \$5.12 award January 15, 2024 Grant of RSA (2) Chief Financial Officer 7,500 Not applicable Employee RSA

-- (1) The grants of these stock options were registered under the Securities Act pursuant to Registration Statements on Form S-8 filed by the Company with the SEC and registered with or exempt from registration under Minnesota state securities laws.
+- The grants of these stock options were registered under the Securities Act pursuant to Registration Statements on Form S-8 filed by the Company with the SEC and registered with or exempt from registration under Minnesota state securities laws.
 The stock options were issued as compensation to the non-executive employees and Frank G. Hallowell, then the Chief Financial Officer, who paid no consideration to the Company for the stock options.
 The agreements pursuant to which the stock options were granted include a provision under which the recipients of the stock options agreed that they will not transfer the stock option and that the sale of the shares subject to the stock option is restricted under applicable state and federal securities laws.
 None of these options has been exercised. - (2) The grant of this RSA was exempt from registration under Rule 506 of Regulation D under the Securities Act and Section 4(a)(2) of the Securities Act and exempt from registration under Minnesota state securities laws.
 The RSA was issued as compensation to Lori M. Schug, who is the Chief Financial Officer of the Company, who paid no consideration to the Company for the RSA.
 The agreement pursuant to which the RSA was granted includes a provision under which Ms. Schug agreed that she will not transfer the RSA and that the sale of the shares subject to the RSA is restricted under applicable state and federal securities laws.

-There were no other offerings by Autoscope of its equity securities in the two years ended December 31, 2023 or during the period from December 31, 2023 to the date of this Annual Report.
+There were no other offerings by Autoscope of its equity securities in the two years ended December 31, 2023 or during the period from December 31, 2023 to the date of this Quarterly Report.